aeroimperial-optimization/mpYALMIP/README.md

 #### Preliminary checks

-Before you run the script `install_sdpa_gmp.m`, make sure you have installed

-SDPA-GMP: download & install from the [SDPA website](http://sdpa.sourceforge.net/download.html)
+Before you run the script `install_sdpa_gmp.m`, make sure you have installed SDPA-GMP (download & install from the [SDPA website](http://sdpa.sourceforge.net/download.html)).

-For detailed installation instructions of the required software (for Windows but also valid in UNIX-based systems) see [InstallWindowsReqs.txt](https://github.com/giofantuzzi/mpYALMIP/blob/master/InstallWindowsReqs.txt)
+For detailed instructions to install the required software (for Windows but also valid in UNIX-based systems) see [InstallWindowsReqs.txt](https://github.com/giofantuzzi/mpYALMIP/blob/master/InstallWindowsReqs.txt).

 #### Setup